cmoore-sp/blob_md5_checksum/README.md

 values match, then we can be assured that the BLOB contents at both ends of the transfer match.

+Here is a function to calculate an [MD5 Hash Checksum on a BLOB](https://github.com/cmoore-sp/blob_md5_checksum/blob/main/blob_md5_checksum)

+OCI requires Base64 encoding with the value returned as a string (varchar2).

 To capture the response headers, you'll need to adopt code that loops through APEX_WEB_SERVICE.G_HEADERS
 Not much has been provided on the Oracle documentation about this array.
 Here are two